awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. On your Linux WorkSpace, open a Terminal window \(**Applications** > **System Tools** > **MATE Terminal**\)\.

 1. Use the following Linux command to edit the `/etc/dhcp/dhclient.conf` file\.
 You must have root user privileges to edit this file\.
-Either become root by using the `sudo -i` command or execute all commands with `sudo` as shown:
+Either become root by using the `sudo -i` command, or execute all commands with `sudo` as shown\.

    ```
    sudo vi /etc/dhcp/dhclient.conf
    ```

-   In the `/etc/dhcp/dhclient.conf` file, you will see the following `prepend` command, where `OldIP1` and `OldIP2` are the IP addresses of your DNS servers:
+   In the `/etc/dhcp/dhclient.conf` file, you will see the following `prepend` command, where `OldIP1` and `OldIP2` are the IP addresses of your DNS servers\.

    ```
    prepend domain-name-servers OldIP1, OldIP2; # skylight